What is Genomic DNA?

 Quick-DNA Miniprep Plus Kit

-Genomic DNA Extraction - Tips
+Genomic DNA Extraction – Tips to Remember

 High-quality DNA can be recovered from a variety of sample types by remembering these genomic DNA extraction tips:

-• Complete lysis
+• Ensure Complete Lysis

-• Elution conditions
+• Optimize Your Elution

 Need help?
 Contact Us